BgeeDB/bgee-unil/README.md

 # FAQ

+### Where are the images?

+The images are stored externally of the project.
+You will find the path of the images in the config.json at the key `imageDomain` Be careful, the image used for the 'external icon' link is directly defined in the SCSS.
+If you are moving it, don't forget to change the path.

 ### Use of Node 17.x.x

 Node 17.x.x doesn't work with create-react-app.
 So it will be impossible to build the app.